CoinzoneBV/coinzone-xtcommerce/README.md

 #  Configuration

-The current version of the prestashop plugin is version 1.0.
+The current version of the xt:commerce plugin is version 1.0.
 It is available either by cloning this repository.

 1. Upload files to your xt:commerce installation.